 3. Organic Coating

-A cost effective way to protect against rust is using an organic coating which form a barrier against corrosive elements.
-Oil based coatings are ideal for preventing penetration of water and oxygen.
+A cost effective way to protect against rust is using an organic coating that forms a barrier against corrosive elements.
+Oil based coatings are ideal for preventing the penetration of water and oxygen.

 5. Proper Pre-Design